 - Not uncommon for researchers in such areas as child psychology and child language acquisition.
 (They may also acquire experiment subjects otherwise and add the researchers' own offspring to boost the sample size, as some researches require large groups and control groups.)
 Of course, truth is usually less scary than fiction (although it still isn't always harmless).

 - The use of cowpox to "vaccinate" (the word is derived from the latin for "cow") against smallpox was pioneered by Edward Jenner, who experimented on his gardener's eight year old son.
 Not quite his own family, but close.
 Once the boy had recovered from cowpox he repeatedly innoculated the poor boy with smallpox in order to demonstrate his immunity.
-The only reason Jenner is remembered as a hero rather than a madman is that it worked.
+The only reason Jenner is remembered as a hero rather than a madman is because it worked.